TUM-DSE/CVM_eval/benchmarks/network/README.md

   the actual packet size.

 ## Note
-Network performance largely depends on NIC configurations. (non-exhausitive but) important things are
+Network performance largely depends on NIC configurations. (non-exhaustive but) important things are
 - vhost
 - Multiqueues